 - If you do not have a piping bag, cut the corner off a ziplock bag.
 Works the same way.

 - These are best eaten immediately.
 The crispiness fades after 15-20 minutes.
-Do not try to reheat them.

 - Oil temperature matters.
 Too hot and they burn outside while staying raw inside.
 Too cool and they absorb oil and get greasy.